AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 Most instructions simply increment the program counter by 1.
 This allows VM execution to flow naturally from instruction to instruction.
 Some instructions ([`JUMP`](./InstructionSet#isa-section-jump), [`JUMPI`](./InstructionSet#isa-section-jumpi), `INTERNALCALL`) modify the program counter based on inputs.

-The `INTERNALCALL` instruction jumps to the destination specified by its input (sets `pc` to that destination), but first it pushes the current program counter to `machineState.internalCallStack`.
-The `INTERNALRETURN` instruction pops a destination from `machineState.internalCallStack` and jumps to that destination.
+The `INTERNALCALL` instruction jumps to the destination specified by its input (sets `pc` to that destination), but first it pushes the current `pc+1` to `machineState.internalCallStack`.
+The `INTERNALRETURN` instruction pops a destination from `machineState.internalCallStack` and jumps there.

 > Jump destinations can only be constants from the contract bytecode, or destinations popped from `machineState.internalCallStack`.
 A jump destination will never originate from main memory.